Prepare for the Certification Exam

 How to Schedule Your Exam

-If you are attending a Training Session
+If you are Attending a Training / Review Session:

 If you register for a training session, you will be automatically scheduled to take the exam at the end of the session.
-(You are NOT required to take the exam at that time; it’s OK to attend a training session but take the exam at a later date if you feel you need more time to learn the material.)
+(Note: you are NOT required to take the exam at that time; it’s OK to attend a training session but take the exam at a later date if you feel you need more time to learn the material.)

 Private applicators can contact their county Extension office to register for training programs or book an appointment for taking the exam.